πͺͺ Certificate Configuration Guide

 - Save the settings

-- The "Allow self-signed certificates" confirmation modal will appear
+- The "Allow untrusted certificates" confirmation modal will appear

 - Verify the certificate fingerprint and tap "Confirm"